Notes on Sincerity and such

 This is just trading one unstated and poorly-defended set of background assumptions for another.
 To me, describing tax cuts as “relief” seems more accurate and honest than describing them as “reduced country club membership fees,” but they’re both examples of manipulative spin.
 A more straightforward and respectful way of discussing this issue would be simply to describe the proposed tax law changes, what effects they could reasonably be expected to have, and whether or not you think that would be a good thing.

-This then brings up the larger debate — which I don’t want to wade into now — about whether one has to leave one’s virtues behind and fight dirty when one steps into the ring of political action.
+This then brings up the larger debate—which I don’t want to wade into now—about whether one has to leave one’s virtues behind and fight dirty when one practices politics.

 But to sum up: If you are thinking of your argument in terms of what framing and spin to apply to it, you’ve probably left the field of candor, frankness, sincerity, and so forth, and it’s time to take a U-turn if you want those virtues back.

-Manipulative framing and other forms of insincerity are so ubiquitous in political and culture-war discussions that I think it’s usually best to avoid them entirely so as not to be infected.
+Manipulative framing and other forms of insincerity are so ubiquitous in political and culture-war discussions that I think it’s best to avoid such discussions so as not to be infected.
 Mute every pundit.
 Kill your television.
 Ignore politicians.
 “Read not the Times.
-Read the Eternities.”[12]
+Read the Eternities.”[13]

 Appendix: The trouble with passive voice sentences

-That lesson is essentially this: hunt down and kill every passive voice sentence.
-If they can grok that, they’re 80% of the way to being able to write reasonable technical documentation themselves.
+That lesson is: hunt down and kill passive voice sentences.
+That alone can get them 80% of the way to being able to write good technical documentation themselves.

-Quick grammar review: An active voice sentence has a subject, verb, and object: “Elon unwisely tweeted insider information.”
-(Imperative sentences are an exception: they do not have an explicit subject, but the subject is implicitly whomever the sentence is uttered to.)
-A passive voice sentence may leave out the subject entirely: “Insider information was unwisely tweeted.”
-A missing subject means missing information, which means ambiguity, which makes trouble for precise technical communication.
+Quick grammar review: An active voice sentence has a subject, verb, and object: “Elon unwisely tweeted insider information.”[14]
+A passive voice sentence may leave out the subject entirely: “Insider information was unwisely tweeted.”[15]
+A missing subject means missing information, which means ambiguity, which makes trouble for precise technical communication.[16]

-Passive voice sentences are often accurate without being complete or precise.
+Such sentences can be accurate without being complete or precise.
 Their accuracy makes them seem non-problematic to those who write them, while their imprecision makes them non-helpful to those who read them.
-People often write in the passive voice out of laziness, or because it can sound a little more formal and academic and so has a false air of sophistication to it.
-But people sometimes also use it to hide their ignorance or to sweep things under the rug.
+People often write in the passive voice out of laziness, or because it can sound more formal and academic and so has a false air of sophistication.
+But people sometimes also use passive voice to hide their ignorance or to sweep things under the rug.

 William Penn, Some Fruits of Solitude In Reflections And Maxims (1682)